xtianatilano/automate-mac-battery/README.md

 Quick explanation for this script:
 - It gets the battery percentage using shell script
-- It checks if the battery percentage if it is greater/less than the target values, then it will send a webhook to IFTTT maker url to trigger the automation to your smart plug/smart power strip
+- It checks if the battery percentage is greater/less than the target values, then it will send a webhook to IFTTT maker url to trigger the command for your smart plug/smart power strip

 #### launchd:
-Next, we would need a launchd or a cron in Linux terms to execute the AppleScript we've just created in intervals.<br>
+Next, we would need a launchd or a cron (in Linux terms) to execute the AppleScript we've just created in intervals.<br>
 We can do this in MacOS by creating a `.plist` file in `/Library/LaunchAgents/`<br>
 *to understand more about*`launchd.plist`*, you can read this [documentation](https://www.manpagez.com/man/5/launchd.plist/).*